markusa/draft-reordering/README.md

 # draft-reordering [![Build Status](https://travis-ci.com/markusa/draft-reordering.svg?branch=master)](https://travis-ci.com/markusa/draft-reordering)
 IETF draft on reconstruction requirements and mechanisms for multipath split traffic

-This is work in progress.
+This is work in progress and uses "xml2rfc" v3 vocabulary.
 Travis has been configured to verify:

 - the spelling (see the .cspell.json file if you need to add specific words to be considered correct)
 - the build of the Internet drafts